kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 This is a fun stage.

-So far, you’ve stacked your ‘little sub-committee’ (how cute!) with just the right kind of blowfish, dead-heads, and sycophants.
+So far, you’ve stacked your ‘little sub-committee’ (how cute!) with just the right kind of [blowfish](https://kimbilaontoast.github.io/blowfish), blinking-heads, and sycophants.
 You’ve put together your ‘proposal’, and asked for ‘feedback’, being sure to squash any real participation.
 Now it’s time to give ourselves credit.
 It’s time for the CCP.

 The CCP refers to the Chinese Communist Party.
 They hold elections every year.
 And guess what?
 They always win.

 You don’t have to hold elections.
 You can simply announce the result of your ‘dialogue’ with the community and say that the sub-committee has reached a consensus - but it’s more fun with a mock election.

 We’d recommend drafting up a series of votes that include the options that the committee wants, as well as a heavily censored option, and then the option that the dissident/s propose.
 As this is a rigged election, we don’t let the dissident/s vote, only ourselves.
 To make it even more entertaining, you can keep the dissident/s in the loop by informing them that you are voting.
 Poll the results.
 Let them see it.

 ### 5. Bury

 You’ll probably want to avoid announcing the result publicly.
-This may potentially stir up more controversy and you may even get reactions from dissidents and public blow-back.
+This may stir up controversy and you may even get reactions from dissidents and public blow-back.
+Who needs *that*?
 A better option is to bury the issue.
-Best to do this quietly, outside the pātimokkha.
+It's best to do this quietly, outside the pātimokkha.
 Just say it’s for ‘expediency’ or something – use your own words, I’m sure you’ll come up with something.

-So that’s the modus operandi for our monastery.
+So that’s the *modus operandi* we'd recommend for making decsisions in the monastery.
 I hope you’ve enjoyed reading about is as much as I enjoy participating in it.
 It’s a fine art that has been refined over generations, and we’re proud of it.
-I hope you can take these steps, and make them your own in your community.
+We hope you take these steps, make them your own, and strengthen your communities.

-    • Peace
+- Peace